Buying a home

 For example, you may be looking at two different properties: one valued at $550,000 and one valued at $700,000.
 If you're pre-approved for a home loan of $550,000, the more expensive house may be outside your budget, unless you contribute more of your own funds.

-Pre-approval can also make you a more attractive buyer to a potential seller, as it indicates that you're serious about purchasing and that your offer is less likely to be withdrawn due to a lack of financing.
-So, pre-approval with a Suncorp Bank home loan can get you into your dream home more quickly and easily.
+Pre-approval can also make you a more attractive buyer to a potential seller, as it indicates that you're serious about purchasing the property and that your offer is less likely to be withdrawn due to a lack of financing.

 Are there drawbacks to a pre-approval?